JRhoe/nvyc-app/README.md

 # NVYC APP

 This brief documentation will give you an overview of what was used to create this app.
 It assumes you already have an understanding of app development.
-Therefore, you will need to do your own research to learn how to use these tools.
+Therefore, you will need to do your own research to learn how to use many of these tools.

 ## Tech Stack